 It was so amazing how the people here celebrate beer fests.
 I wonder how life is here when there are no beer festivals and people are just living normal days.
-So as I try to send load Germany to Philippines the beer keg we ordered earlier arrived.
+The beer keg we ordered earlier arrived.
 In line with the dark beer festival of course we were about to drink Munich’s dark beer.
 The lager was not as intense in terms of the flavor.
 The beer was pretty tasty and easy to drink.
-As I kept on trying to send load Germany to Philippines all of us had almost finished the entire thing in a matter of minutes.
+All of us had almost finished the entire thing in a matter of minutes.

 There were some pretzels that were offered to us but these were not treats and were the saltiest bunch of pretzels any of us have ever tasted.
-Finally I was able to send load Germany to Philippines or so I thought.
 I was wondering why I could not reach you then.
 Turns out something was wrong with the network I was using and I was not able to send load Germany to Philippines during the entire trip.
 Back to the pretzels, they were rock hard and you could not pick the salt of even if you died trying.
 They were inedible.
 Good thing the beer was excellent.
 It was still a great first day in Germany.

 An article from Jimmy Reyes – Morbie Customer